 On my quest to turn as many of my favorite desserts into miniatures, I bring you the miniature counterpart of everyone's favorite amusement park treat...
 CHURROS!!!
 I can't think of anything better than being able to have amusement park style, warm, cinnamon sugary churros right at home, any time!
+Even top cupcake with them!
 This could be dangerous ;)

 These fried treats are best when eaten fresh and warm right out of the cinnamon sugar, just like at an amusement park.
 They get soft and loose their crispiness if kept until the next day (even if kept in an air tight container...
 I tried this and was very disappointed).

 At first I had my oil too hot and it burned the outside and left the inside gooey and uncooked.
 I started at 370 degrees F, and went down from there, finding around 325-350 degrees F (medium heat on your stove top), to be the perfect temperature to get the churros nice and golden with a crispy outside and a fluffy center.

 Your homemade churros are easily made on the stove top in minutes.
 Simply combine water, butter, salt and 1 tablespoon of cinnamon sugar mixture, and bring to a boil.
 Then stir in flour with a wooden spoon until well incorporated.

 Remove from heat and stir vigorously until mixture forms a ball of "dough" and add eggs.

 Stir for about 5 minutes until fully combine and dough is smooth and thick.

 Transfer dough into a pastry bag fitted with a star tip (use a large star tip like a Wilton 1M for a larger churro, and a small star tip for tiny churros to top your cupcakes)

 Squeeze out dough and slice it off into hot oil with a knife.
 Beware of splattering oil!